zyteo/LighTide/readme.md

 Chart in dark mode is better in terms of accessibility than victory chart.

 2 Sep 2023 - Minor styling adjustments.
+Added error handling for tide and sun API.
 ```

 ### Problem-Solving Strategy